aprehende/programmingFundamentals/01 DataTypes/Doc.md

 <img src="https://drive.google.com/uc?export=view&id=1FN5-8Olv86dtptcw4Ac-Buh3DxDxiDvP"/>

 When we declare a variable we are reserving a specific number of little boxes, for example if in C# we use the byte data type, we will be reserving a little box.

 <img src="https://drive.google.com/uc?export=view&id=1xgq4RYzZeGWXvp4ea1VHWxNTy_tmKvfF"/>

-if we choose the int data type, we will be reserving 4 boxes.
+If we choose the int data type, we will be reserving 4 boxes.

 <img src="https://drive.google.com/uc?export=view&id=1dmv97taF2hD2bX9CA2hepr9clEpPgg6z"/>

 The value that we store in the variable could occupy all the space of the cells or a fraction of it.
 That is why a data type has a minimum value and a maximum value, for example if the value 255 is stored in the variable declared with byte, it will completely fill the reserved box.

 <img src="https://drive.google.com/uc?export=view&id=1yYMot2GHPTc60P5tihjv8Xak-A4fAR3U"/>

 But if the value 127 is stored, it will fill almost half of the box and the rest will go to waste.
 Therefore, in a strongly typed language it is very important to choose the best way to declare the variable according to the context, *so as not to waste **RAM.***

 <img src="https://drive.google.com/uc?export=view&id=1dSvF-yAIl6XvOsrrBXo4SyauH5y_jxDT"/>

 Let's give an example, if in our program we need to store the age of a person, we must analyze the following: